 In addition to returning the data in a tabular format, this data from this report is also plotted automatically onto a graph and a map which like the Capacity Report, are additional features of the Schedules Bank Structure Report.
-At the bottom of the Customise Report option you can have these turned on or off (the default is to include them) and customise what data is displayed on which axes of the graph.
+At the bottom of the Customise Report option you can have these turned on or off (the default is to include them) and customize what data is displayed on which axes of the graph.

 Hub arrivals and departures can be displayed as an area graph, line graph or as columns.
 The default is an area graph.
 The last tab, More Report Options, allows you to change the units for data and switch between codes and labels for airlines and airports.

-Clicking on Run produces the following outputs which can be customised in the same way as described in the How to run a capacity report section.
+Clicking on Run produces the following outputs which can be customized in the same way as described in the How to run a capacity report section.
 As before, you can amend the outputs in this field by either clicking on the return to report fields tab, or by opening up the edit options in the output page itself.
-Clicking on the arrow in any of the three outputs maximises that to the full screen and clicking on the arrow again returns to the three part display.
+Clicking on the arrow in any of the three outputs maximizes that to the full screen and clicking on the arrow again returns to the three part display.

 This report allows you to identify what changes, if any, have occurred to schedules when comparing different time periods.
 There are several categories that can be checked and we outline these below.
-As with the other Schedules Analyser reports, you can gather a lot of data with very little input, however refining your query means that you can be very precise about exactly what data you need.
+As with the other Schedules Analyzer reports, you can gather a lot of data with very little input, however refining your query means that you can be very precise about exactly what data you need.

-Many of the fields in this report are exactly the same as the other Schedules Analyser reports, so in this case we’ll focus on the ones that are different.
+Many of the fields in this report are exactly the same as the other Schedules Analyzer reports, so in this case we’ll focus on the ones that are different.
 The main differences are the Select Change Type field, and the Period field.

 You can either select all changes, or just one, or a combination of options.
 There are 8 fields which we outline below: